makrai/notes/zhang20-fewsample-finetune.md

     down-stream tasks
   * pre-determined, and small number of training iterations: prevalent practice
 * We identify alternative practices that resolve the instability of the process
-  * re-visit recently proposed methods to improve few-sample fine-tuning
+  * revisit recently proposed methods to improve few-sample fine-tuning
   * the impact of these methods diminishes significantly with our modified proc

 # 1 Intro